bahlo/arne.me/src/pages/colophon.md

 [Plausible Analytics](https://plausible.io) is used, a privacy focused alternative to most analytics tools.
+For counting the clicks in my newletter I use a custom-built application that logs the request to an [Axiom](https://axiom.co) dataset, recording only the issue #, the URL and the user agent.

 Testing was conducted in the latest versions of [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge/microsoft-edge),